nymea/meta-nymea/README.md

 To include nymea:core in your image, use

-	DEPENDS += "nymead"
+	IMAGE_INSTALL += "nymead"

+It is recommended to include "avahi-daemon" in the image too to allow nymea:app to automatically find nymea:core.

+	IMAGE_INSTALL += "avahi-daemon"

 nymea-plugins can be configured to include/exclude inndividual plugins using PACKAGECONFIG.
 By default all plugins are built.

-In order to exclude a plugin (and its dependencies) from being built, create a nymea-plugins.bbappend recipe and add
+In order to exclude a plugin (and its dependencies) from being built at all, create a nymea-plugins.bbappend recipe and add

 	PACKAGECONFIG_remove += "plugin1 plugin2 ..."

 Each built plugin produces a package named "nymea-plugin-name".
-Depend on the plugin packages you want in your image recipe.
-For instance:
+Currently, each wanted plugin must be explicitly included in the image.

-	DEPENDS += "nymea-plugin-philipshue nymea-plugin-netatmo ..."
+	IMAGE_INSTALL += "nymea-plugin-philipshue nymea-plugin-netatmo ..."